Ibn Raslan: Death

 Ibn Raslān moved from his residence at the Al-Khatuniyya Madrasa in Al-Aqsa Mosque in Jerusalem and was buried in the Mamilla Cemetery near the shrine of Abu Abdullah al-Qurashi.
-Jerusalem, and indeed most lands, mourned his death.
+Jerusalem.
 Funeral prayers in absentia were held for him at Al-Azhar Mosque and elsewhere.
-Ibn Qadi Shahba said: "We offered the funeral prayer in absentia for him at the Umayyad Mosque on Friday, the fourth of Ramadan, which supports the view that he died in Sha'ban."
+Ibn Qadi Shahba]said: "We offered the funeral prayer in absentia for him at the Umayyad Mosque on Friday, the fourth of Ramadan, which supports the view that he died in Sha'ban."